pellcorp/creality-wiki/docs/faq.md

 !!! danger

-    Do not define two runout sensors that both trigger pause or call _ON_FILAMENT_RUNOUT for `runout_gcode`, the installer will remove the `[filament_switch_sensor filament_sensor_2]`, do not restore this config!
+    Do not define two filament_switch_sensor that both _ON_FILAMENT_RUNOUT for `runout_gcode`, the installer will remove the `[filament_switch_sensor filament_sensor_2]`, do not restore this config!

+    Please also note that on more recent versions of Simple AF the `pause_on_runout` value is set to false, because we trigger `PAUSE` from the _ON_FILAMENT_RUNOUT macro now to avoid phantom triggers of pause when changing filament!